Ginger Bee's Knees

 • Honey

 • Aged gin.
-See my love note to Barr Hill's Tom Cat, above.
-You need this in your life!
+I love to use Barr Hill's Tom Cat in this cozy Bee's Knees cocktail.

 • Lemon juice.
 Fresh-squeezed is a must.